 Early Childhood Development (ECD) is increasingly recognized as one of the most important investments that countries and families can make to prosper and help all children lead productive lives.
 While parents bear most of the responsibility for raising their children, especially in the early years of life, governments also have an important role during this critical time to boost human development.

-The webinar “Investing in the early years: the experience of Chile and Peru” aims to present key features when implementing ECD programs, sharing the experiences from Chile Crece Contigo program and the Peruvian Cuna Más.
+The webinar “Investing in the early years: the experience of Chile” presented key features when implementing ECD programs, sharing the experience from Chile Crece Contigo.

 Technical Advisor of the System Chile Crece Contigo

 Psychologist, Felipe Arriet is a specialist in public policies for children.
 Since 2008, he has been dedicated to the Subsystem for Comprehensive Protection of Childhood in Chile, collaborating in the conception and implementation of the health component of Chile Cresce Contigo in the Ministry of Health.
 Since 2013, he has worked on the implementation of the National Health Plan for the decade 2015- 2025.
 Subsequently, in the National Council of Childhood, Felipe worked in his area of studies for the development of a National Policy for Childhood and related projects.
 Since 2015, he works in the Ministry of Social Development, as coordinator, collaborating in the conception and expansion of the policy until 9 years of age.